 - Pre-heat your oven to 200C Fan/220C/425F/Gas Mark 7

-- Brush the rolls with water if you like and sprinkle some oats over the top of each roll, then bake for 20 minutes until golden.
+- If you like you can brush the rolls with water and sprinkle some oats over the top of each roll, then bake for 20 minutes until golden.
 You know they are done when you tap them on the bottom and they sound hollow

 - Best eaten fresh, but you can store in an airtight container for up to 3 days.
 They can also be frozen